getredash/website/src/pages/kb/open-source/admin-guide/secrets.md

 If you did not already explicitly set `REDASH_SECRET_KEY`, then you should use the instructions in the next section to reencrypt your data source fields before modifying `REDASH_COOKIE_SECRET`.
 Otherwise your existing data sources will become inaccessible.

-### Reencrypting Data Source Details
+### Changing the Data Source Secret

 Because Redash encrypts secret fields at rest in its internal database, if you change the `REDASH_SECRET_KEY` you must also reencrypt these fields.
 Otherwise you will not be able to execute queries, modify your data sources, or even access the data source settings screen.

+#### Re-encrypting Data Source Definitions
 The Redash CLI includes a command to reencrypt field by providing the old secret that was used to encrypt the data, and the new secret to be used.

 If you deployed Redash using docker-compose (from one of our cloud images, for instance) you can reencrypt the secret fields by running the following command on your docker host.